dwadden/dygiepp/README.md

 ## Evaluating a model

-To check the performance of one of your models or a pretrained model,, you can use the `allennlp evaluate` command.
-In general, it can be used like this:
+To check the performance of one of your models or a pretrained model, you can use the `allennlp evaluate` command.

+Note that `allennlp` commands will only be able to discover the code in this package if:
+- You run the commands from the root folder of this project, `dygiepp`, or:
+- You add the code to your Python path by running `conda develop .` from the root folder of this project.

+Otherwise, you will get an error `ModuleNotFoundError: No module named 'dygie'`.

+In general, you can make evaluate a model like this:
 ```shell
 allennlp evaluate \
   [model-file] \